-Advise patient on use of supportive medications: Prescriptions for ibuprofen 800 mg and/or acetaminophen with or without an opioid should be offered to the patient.
-Offering antiemetics, such as ondansetron or meclizine, may also be considered.
-Patients should be encouraged to fill the prescription/s in advance and to have the pain medications on hand to be taken as needed.^{16,17}
+Advise patient on use of supportive medications: Nonsteroidal anti-inflammatory drugs (NSAIDs) can be used before the onset of cramping to manage uterine pain.
+Prescriptions for ibuprofen 800 mg and/or acetaminophen should be offered to the patient.
+Offering anti-emetics, such as ondansetron or meclizine, may also be considered.
+Patients should be encouraged to fill the prescription/s in advance and to have the pain medications on hand to be taken as needed.^{2,19}